Skip to main content

 Due to differences in how switch manufacturers implement IGMP snooping, this feature may cause Dante devices to lose the ability to sync their clocks.
 IGMP snooping may even be implemented differently in different switch families from the same manufacturer.
 Be sure to read all of the IGMP configuration literature for each switch model in the network to ensure the attributes are properly configured.

-A telltale symptom of IGMP snooping configuration issues is when multiple devices are shown as Master Clock devices in Dante Controller.
-The presence of multiple Master Clock devices is a red flag issue which must be resolved before moving forward.
+A telltale symptom of IGMP snooping configuration issues is when multiple devices are shown as Leader Clock devices in Dante Controller.
+The presence of multiple Leader Clock devices is a red flag issue which must be resolved before moving forward.
 In troubleshooting this issue, first confirm a querier is specified on at least one switch in the Dante network or VLAN.
 If it is still not working properly, disable IGMP snooping on all switches in the Dante network or VLAN to see if it resolves the problem.
 Re-apply IGMP snooping only if it is determined to be required - it may not be needed.

 Spanning tree may interfere destructively with IGMP, if both are desired this should be discussed and tested in conjunction with the switch manufacturer.